-Dr. Chapman is a veteran of large and small biotech companies.
-He is well versed in all aspects of drug discovery, from target selection, validation, screening, hit-to-lead, lead optimization, preclinical testing, candidate selection, and early clinical development.
+Dr. Mark Chapman is a veteran of large and small biotech companies.
+He is well versed in all aspects of drug discovery, including target selection, validation, screening, hit-to-lead, lead optimization, preclinical testing, candidate selection, and early clinical development.
 He has worked with small molecules as well as therapeutic antibodies.
-Mark has led cross-functional teams; established partnerships with CROs, clinicians, and academic groups; and is adept at addressing key questions in a cost-effective manner.
+Dr. Chapman has led cross-functional teams; established partnerships with CROs, clinicians, and academic groups; and is adept at addressing key questions in a cost-effective manner.
 He has deep knowledge in oncology and has additional experience in endocrinology and immunology.
-He holds a BA in genetics (UC Berkeley) and a PhD in Biochemistry (University of Arizona), and he trained at the Salk Institute.
+He holds a BA in genetics (UC Berkeley) and a PhD in Biochemistry (University of Arizona), and he trained at the Salk Institute

-Dr. Von Hoff, MD, FACP, is Physician-in-Chief and Distinguished Professor of Translational Research at the Translational Genomics Research Institute (TGen) in Phoenix, Arizona.
+Dr. Daniel Von Hoff, MD, FACP, is Physician-in-Chief and Distinguished Professor of Translational Research at the Translational Genomics Research Institute (TGen) in Phoenix, AZ.
 He is also Senior Consultant, Clinical Investigations for the City of Hope; Chief Scientific Officer for HonorHealth Research Institute; Medical Director of Research, Chief Scientific Officer, US Oncology; and Professor of Medicine, Mayo Clinic.
 Dr. Von Hoff’s major interest is in the development of new anticancer agents, in both the clinic and the laboratory.
 He and his colleagues were involved in the beginning of the development of many of the agents we now use routinely, including mitoxantrone, fludarabine, paclitaxel, docetaxel, gemcitabine, irinotecan, nelarabine, capecitabine, lapatinib, vismodegib, nab-paclitaxel, nal-IRI, and others.
-At present, he and his colleagues are concentrating on the development of molecularly targeted therapies for patients with pancreatic and other advanced cancers.
-Dr. Von Hoff has published more than 690 papers, 140 book chapters, and over 1400 abstracts.
-Dr. Von Hoff received the 2010 David A. Karnofsky Memorial Award from the American Society of Clinical Oncology for his outstanding contributions to cancer research leading to significant improvement in patient care.
-Dr. Von Hoff was appointed to President Bush's National Cancer Advisory Board (2004–2010).
-Dr. Von Hoff is the past President of the American Association for Cancer Research (the world’s largest cancer research organization), a Fellow of the American College of Physicians, and a member and past board member of the American Society of Clinical Oncology.
-He is a founder of ILEX Oncology, Inc. (acquired by Genzyme after ILEX had two agents, alemtuzumab and clofarabine, approved by the FDA for patients with leukemia).
-Dr. Von Hoff is founder and Editor Emeritus of Investigational New Drugs, The Journal of New Anticancer Agents and past Editor-in-Chief of Molecular Cancer Therapeutics.
-He is a cofounder of the AACR/ASCO Methods in Clinical Cancer Research Workshop.
-He is also proud to have been a mentor and teacher for multiple medical students, medical oncology fellows, graduate students, and postdoctoral fellows.